dacharyc/prfocus-website/content/en/docs/repositories/view-repository.md

 date: 2023-06-04
 weight: 3
 description: >
-  View the Repository Dashboard to drill down into PRs in the repository, manage repo details, or stop watching the repo.
+  View the Repository Dashboard to see only PRs for that repository or change repo settings.
 ---

 When you select a repository in the sidebar, this opens the Repository Dashboard.
 From here, you can: